jerrydaphantom/hkjc-ml-research/README.md

 But that is also what intrigued me.

 I wanted to work on something that was difficult enough to be a real intellectual challenge, something to brainstorm at night.
 At the same time, horse racing felt niche enough that it was not completely impossible to approach.
 Compared to analysing stocks, it felt more contained, more unusual, and maybe just plausible enough that a working strategy could exist.
-I know that there have been people who studied racing seriously and were successful at it.
+I know that there have been people who studied racing seriously and were successful at it - Steven Brecher's "Beating the Races with a Computer" was a great inspiration.

 And there is the thrill factor.
 With stocks, the average annual return is usually discussed in percentages over a long period of time.
 With horse racing, the result is much more immediate and much more unforgiving.
 A well-informed bet can still go to zero, but calling correctly on an under-bet horse can return many times the original stake in just a couple of minutes.